Amélie Suard: Revolution (1789–1800)

 During the worst days of the French Revolution the Suards retired to a small house they owned at Fontenai.

 Condorcet came to the home of the Suards during the Terror looking for refuge, but was refused and committed suicide.

 They learned of the death of Maximilien Robespierre in July 1794.

-However, despite his efforts to remain out of trouble, J. B. A. Suard was proscribed and his house was sealed.
+Despite his efforts to remain out of trouble, J. B. A. Suard was proscribed and his house was sealed.

-J. B. A. Suard was to have been deported as a Royalist, but avoided this by going with his wife in July 1794 to stay with Necker at Coppet.
+He was to have been deported as a Royalist, but avoided this by going with his wife in July 1794 to stay with Necker at Coppet.